Celestis Supports the XPRIZE Foundation

 SpaceShipOne on display in the Boeing Milestones of Flight Hall exhibition at the National Air and Space Museum, Washington, DC.

 Celestis will fly its next Luna Service mission on board a spacecraft competing for another XPRIZE endeavor, the Google Lunar XPRIZE.
 This $30 million dollar prize encourages space entrepreneurs to develop robotic spacecraft that will explore the Moon.
 The winning team will deliver a spacecraft to the Moon, have that spacecraft travel 500 meters (1,640 feet) across the lunar surface, and transmit high-definition images and video to Earth.
-Of the five teams competing for this prize, Celestis has chosen the U.S. company Moon Express (MoonEx) to carry the cremated remains and DNA samples of our Luna 02 Flight participants.
+Of the five teams competing for this prize, Celestis has chosen the U.S. company Moon Express (MoonEx) as the featured provider of our next Luna Service mission, the Luna 02 Flight.
 MoonEx's spacecraft will be launched on board a Rocket Lab Electron launch vehicle.

 Just as modern technology has developed smartphones that function like the communicators from Star Trek, the XPRIZE Foundation is facilitating the development of medical tricorders.